nineonine/adventofcode/README.md

-my solutions to adventofcode.com written in haskell
+my solutions of adventofcode.com written in haskell